circonus/irondb-docs/configuration.md

 > All new installations since [0.11.6](/changelog.md#changes-in-0116) will come
 > with NNTBS on by default.

 The `<shard>` options should match the periods defined in the [rollups section](#rollups).
 For each `period` we are defining how much time each chunk of data should cover before creating a new chunk.
 The minimum size for a shard is `127 * period`; for a 60 second period this would be `7620` seconds.
 Whatever period you provide here will be rounded up to that multiple.
-If I provided `1d` as in the defaults above I would actually get `91440` seconds instead of `86400`.
+If you provided `1d` as in the defaults above, you would actually get `91440` seconds instead of `86400`.

+> NOTE: for installations with high a cardinality of metric names you will want
+> to reduce the `size` parameters to keep the shards small to ensure
+> performance remains consistent.

 The `retention` setting for each shard determines how long to keep this data on disk before deleting it permanently.  `retention` is optional and if you don't provide it, IRONdb will keep the data forever.
 When a timeshard is completely past the `retention` limit based on the current time, the entire shard is removed from disk.

-> NOTE: for installations with high a cardinality of metric names you will want to reduce
-> these `size` parameters to keep the shards small to ensure performance remains consistent.
+In the above example, 60-second rollups are retained for 52 weeks (1 year), 5- and 30-minute rollups are retained for 104 weeks (2 years), and 3-hour rollups are retained for 520 weeks (10 years).

 Whatever settings are chosen here cannot be changed after the database starts writing data into NNTBS (except for `retention`).
 If you change your mind about sizing you will have to